Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Windows 10 file sharing

 Besides Windows 10, you may also encounter Windows 11 network sharing not working.
-So why Windows cannot access network computer in Windows 10/11?
+So why Windows cannot access network computers in Windows 10/11?
 Usually, Windows 10/11 file sharing not working may be caused by the following reasons:

-• The file sharing settings are incorrect.
+• The file-sharing settings are incorrect.

 • You don't have a credential.

-• The file sharing connection is not compatible.
+• The file-sharing connection is not compatible.

 • The antivirus software prevents Windows file sharing.